Franchisor vs. Franchisee: What’s The Difference?

 Get Started

 What is the difference between a franchisor vs. franchisee?
-At the most basic level, the franchisee invests in the franchise, while the franchisor provides the working system, training manuals, and support to the franchisee in order to get products and services to the public.
+At the most basic level, the franchisee invests in the franchise, while the franchisor provides the working system, training manuals, and support to the investor in order to get products and services to the public.

 Franchisor Responsibilities